Yamaha OPL: OPL3

-The four-operator mode allows two channels with two operators to be combined into one single channel with four operators, which can then be used to generate sound using eight of the 31 possible algorithms.

 The YMF262 also removed support for the seldom-used CSM (Composite sine mode) mode that was present on the YM3526 and YM3812, which was equivalent to triggering multiple channels simultaneously.
 Like its predecessors, the OPL3 outputs audio in digital form, requiring an external DAC chip such as the specially-made YAC512.

 The YMF262 was used in the revised Sound Blaster Pro, Sound Blaster 16, AdLib Gold, Media Vision’s Pro AudioSpectrum cards, and Microsoft’s Windows Sound System cards.
 Competing sound chip vendors (such as ESS, OPTi, Crystal and others) have also designed their own OPL3-compatible audio chips, with varying degrees of faithfulness to the original OPL3.